-All paving, kerbs, edges, and walls should be fit for purpose, robust and in good condition.
+All paving, footpath and furniture should be fit for purpose, robust and in good condition.
 Any damage arising from the management and maintenance works must be reinstated to the original condition and in accordance with the relevant specification of the client.